Perfume Making in Seoul, Korea [Sponsored by Trazy]

 And as we settled into our seats, the perfumer turned on calming music for us to get into the mood.
 There were only four seats available, and so I assumed the maximum number of workshop participants at any one time is four.

-The perfumer guiding us through this perfume making class is a friendly Korean lady named Eunji.
-She speaks limited English but good enough to proceed with the class.
+The perfumer guiding us through this perfume-making class is a friendly Korean lady named Eunji.
+She speaks limited English, but good enough to proceed with the class.
 I didn’t really quite catch her, but she’s either studying or has studied in an academy on scents.

 Step 1: Choose Perfume Base